tomvalorsa/python-course/session-0.md

 ## Chasing outstanding debts
-On the Yammer page you will find a csv file of project debts (it is not real data).
+On the [Yammer page] (https://www.yammer.com/api/v1/uploaded_files/61673817/download) you will find a csv file of project debts (it is not real data).
+Look to the panel on the right of screen for a download link.

 A csv file looks likes an excel file, but it is actually just simple text separated by commas (hence comma separated values - csv).
 Your task is to find the sum of all the debts listed in the csv file.
 Below is a sample of what is looks like:

 |Job Number|Debt|